 Some of the hereditary disorders that increase your risk of developing colorectal cancer:

 Familial adenomatous polyposis (FAP) consists of many precancerous polyps — possibly hundreds or thousands — in the colon and rectum.
 A milder form of FAP may present with a smaller number of colorectal polyps.

 Lynch syndrome (formerly known as hereditary nonpolyposis colorectal cancer) is associated with an increased risk of colon and rectal cancer, as well as other forms of the disease including endometrial, ovarian, gastric, urinary tract, brain, and pancreas cancers.

-MYH-associated polyposis is marked by multiple precancerous polyps in the colon and rectum, similar in number to that seen in the milder form of FAP.
+MUTYH-associated polyposis is marked by multiple precancerous polyps in the colon and rectum, similar in number to that seen in the milder form of FAP.